OET

 “I was asked to talk and write about furniture and modern art, but I don’t know much about these topics,” Emjee said.
 “I couldn’t talk about the topics very well.”

 Emjee nearly gave up on her dream to work in the UK.
-But then she heard about OET.
+But then she heard about the OET Test.
+“It sounded great,’ she said.
+“Healthcare specific, real nursing scenarios and content that is familiar.”

-Emjee said that OET made her feel confident in her English language skills again.
+Emjee said that the OET Test made her feel confident in her English language skills again.

 Advice for fellow Filipino nurses